arashabbac/EasyResult/README.md

 ## Configuration

 There are two ways to register exceptions in EasyResult:
-  1. Use IExceptionResult interface (this way can only be used for your customize exceptions).
+  1. Use IExceptionResult interface (this way can only be used for your customize exceptions).<br/>
     You have to inherit your customize exception from this generic interface and implement its method and assign your desireable HttpStatusCode
   ```
   public class BadRequestException : Exception, IExceptionResult<BadRequestException>